sgjava/motiondetector/README.md

 Solution: Analyze only motion ROI (regions of interest).
 By analyzing only ROI you can cut down processing time tremendously.
 For instance, if only 10% of the frame has motion then the OpenCV function should run about 900% faster!
 This may not work where there's a large change frame after frame.
 Luckily this will not happen for most security type scenarios.
 If a region is too small for the detector it is not processed thus speeding things up even more.

-Solution: Used hardware encoding and decoding when available.
+Solution: Use hardware encoding and decoding when available.
 The Odroid XU4 for instance has hardware H.264 acceleration enabled by default.
 You can use the h264_v4l2m2m codec for hardware encoding and decoding.

 #### Run Motion Detector
 The default [test.ini](https://github.com/sgjava/motiondetector/blob/master/config/test.ini) is configured to detect pedestrians from a local video file in the project.
 Try this first and make sure it works properly.